 Arctic char (Salvelinus alpinus)

-Arctic char (Salvelinus alpinus), or Bleikja (Pinky) in Icelandic, is a member of the Salmonidae family (along with other char, trout and salmon) and it is the most widespread freshwater fish species found in Iceland.
-It inhabits a wide range of habitat from lakes and small mountain streams to roaring glacier rivers, but throughout its habitat, it requires cold, clean water.
+Arctic char (Salvelinus alpinus), or Bleikja (Pinky) in Icelandic, is a member of the Salmonidae family (along with other char, trout, and salmon) and it is the most widespread freshwater fish species found in Iceland.
+It inhabits a wide range of habitats from lakes and small mountain streams to roaring glacier rivers, but throughout its habitat, it requires cold, clean water.

-Char populations have adapted to be either lacustrine, riverine or anadromous which is a testimony to the species great adaptability.
-A full-grown Arctic char can vary anywhere from a quarter pound to over 20 pounds in weight based on its habitat, feeding behavior and life cycle.
-Color variations are many, ranging anywhere from the Silvery back and yellowish belly to dark black back and fiery red belly, with the most extreme coloration coinciding with spawning season.
+Char populations have adapted to be either lacustrine, riverine, or anadromous which is a testimony to the species’ great adaptability.
+A full-grown Arctic char can vary anywhere from a quarter pound to over 20 pounds in weight based on its habitat, feeding behavior, and life cycle.
+Color variations are many, ranging anywhere from the Silvery back and yellowish belly to dark black back and a fiery redbelly, with the most extreme coloration coinciding with spawning season.

 Fish Partner is extremely proud that we can offer our clients some of the best Arctic char fishing in Iceland, and beyond.
 With our crystal clear Highland rivers being the crowning jewels of our exclusive Arctic char rivers.
 These fish are without a doubt one of the most photogenic sport fish in the world as well as one of the best fighting fish in its size class so a trip targeting them should leave no one disappointed.

 Want to catch one?
 Fish Partner has some prime Arctic Char locations:

 By Sindri Hlíðar Jónsson, Head Guide at Fish Partner